NZMSA/2023-Phase-2/data-science/3. Azure/README.md

 # Data Science Phase 2 Task 3

-Welcome to Phase 2 Task 3!
-Congratulations for making it so far.
-Microsoft Azure is a cloud computing platform and service provided by Microsoft.
-For this task, you will learn how data scientists deploy machine learning models via the machine learning service in Microsoft's Azure.

-# Prerequisites
-1. An Azure account.
-If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/en-us/free/) before you begin.
-2. Python or Anaconda
-3. ```pip install azureml-core```

 ## Getting Started:
 Firstly, we need to setup Azure to host our machine learning model: